NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ### Get Required Software

+For this tutorial, you'll use your personal computer (PC/Mac/Linux) to configure and start the Alexa Voice Service client.

 You'll need a serial console (Putty, Tera Term etc) to access the PicoPi.
-We recommend Tera Term, you can access a direct download link [here](https://osdn.net/dl/ttssh2/teraterm-4.97.exe).
+We recommend **Tera Term**, you can access a direct download link [here](https://osdn.net/dl/ttssh2/teraterm-4.97.exe).

-VNC Viewer is also needed to open web browsers on the device remotely.
+**VNC Viewer** is also needed to open web browsers on the device remotely.
 You can get VNC Viewer [here](https://www.realvnc.com/en/connect/download/viewer/).

 ### Assembling Your Dev Kit